platformsh/template-builder/templates/microprofile-kumuluzee/files/README.md

-# Spring Boot Maven template for Platform.sh
+# KumuluzEE template for Platform.sh

 This project provides a starter kit for KumuluzEE MicroProfile projects hosted on [Platform.sh](http://platform.sh).